3 Reasons why you ought to give dating apps a go

 What if you’re not keen on their voice, smell or the vibes they give off?
 It’s difficult, even impossible, to know such information just from talking through texts.
 Also, if you start getting attached to someone over a few virtual exchanges, the absence of real feelings will be especially disappointing.

-3. Inappropriate pick-up lines
+3. Inappropriate pick-up lines are everywhere

 The old “hey, how’s it going?” when you don’t know each other and the softer pick-up lines (like the naff “hello”) will soon start to annoy you.
 Whether they’re too abrupt or just lack class, they rarely make you want to explore things further with someone.